bsiddiqui/bookshelf-history/README.md

 ### Author Metadata

-History now supports an `getAuthorMetadata(model)` option that will allow you to implement a function to return the `id` and `source` of the author who requested the model mutation.
+History now supports an `getAuthorMetadata(model)` option that will allow you to implement a function to return the `id` and `type` of the author who requested the model mutation.
 The implementation is up to you, but the most popular choice is to use the [continuation pattern](https://www.npmjs.com/package/cls-hooked).

 ```